1st Reading – Wisdom 11:22-12:1

 Not only did Zacchaeus belong to this hated class, he was a chief among them.

 and also a wealthy man,

-Jherico was a prominent city on the east-west trade route.
-It was probably a customs checkpoint, so tax collection was likely a thriving business there, from which Zacchaeus profited greatly.
+A bustling city on a busy trade route, Jericho was probably a customs checkpoint.
+Tax collection was likely a thriving business there, from which Zacchaeus profited greatly.

 The fact that a despised tax collector was wealthy added insult to injury.

 Zacchaeus was very keen to see Jesus, no doubt moved by grace.